frosts the coastal garden hedges dark

 - Not Threatened

 The plant produces small, star-shaped yellow flowers in spring.
-The flowers are not large or showy, but they are numerous and attract native bees.
-They are followed by bright red berries that persist into winter, providing food for birds.
-A plant that gives back, even though it is already beautiful.
+The flowers are not large or showy.
+But they are numerous.
+Attracting native bees.
+They are followed by bright red berries.
+Persisting into winter.
+Providing food for birds.
+A plant that gives back.
+Even though it is already beautiful.

-The cultivar was bred for its striking foliage colour, which is unique among Corokia cultivars.
-The dark chocolate-brown leaves with silver edging are a standout feature in any garden, providing year-round interest.
+The cultivar was bred for its striking foliage colour.
+Unique among Corokia cultivars.
+The dark chocolate-brown leaves with silver edging are a standout feature.
+Providing year-round interest.